stardust-gg/ts-waas-server-sdk/README.md

 ## Changelog

-### Latest Version: 2.1.0 [12/x/2023]
+### Latest Version: 2.1.0 [12/18/2023]

 #### Fixes
-- Fixes a bug where node 18 could not be used

-#### Breaking Changes
+- Corrects an issue preventing the use of node 18.
-- ethers v5 is now aliased
+- Ethers v5 is now aliased within dependencies

-Releases with can be found [here](https://github.com/stardust-gg/stardust-custodial-sdk/releases)
+Releases can be found [here](https://github.com/stardust-gg/stardust-custodial-sdk/releases)

 For a detailed version history, see the [full changelog](https://docs-waas.stardust.gg/change-log/v2).